omkrishna/cocoon/README.md

 - Footer

-###### Disclaimer : all data and images were picked up from Google and other places from the internet.
+###### Disclaimer : all data and images were picked up from Google and other places on the internet.